rwang97/skyline-image-generation/README.md

 # Skyline Image Generation
 This project is a PyTorch implementation of [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/pdf/1611.07004.pdf) by Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, and Alexei A. Efros.
-Please refer to the paper for more details

 #### Model Architecture
 ##### Generator